Shadorunce/alttp_vt_randomizer/readme.md

 # ALttP VT Randomizer

-## First and foremost, big thanks to Dessyreqt, Christos, Smallhacker, and Karkat for their work.
+## First and foremost, big thanks to Dessyreqt, Christos, Smallhacker, and KatDevsGames (Formally Karkat) for their work.
 ### Without their work none of this would even be remotely possible.

 ## Installing dependencies